 Cash and cash equivalents - The Center considers all investment instruments purchased with a maturity of three months or less to be cash equivalents.
 The Center maintains its cash in bank deposit accounts which, at times, may exceed federally insured limits.
 The Center has not experienced any losses in such accounts.
 The Center believes it is not exposed to any significant credit risk on cash and cash equivalents.
-Included in cash as of December 31, 2019 and 2018 are balances of \$269,850 and \$240,483, respectively, held in money market accounts.
+Included in cash as of December 31, 2020 and 2019 are balances of \$1,692,753 and \$269,850, respectively, held in money market accounts.

-Accounts receivable - Accounts receivable totaling \$49,434 and \$73,468, net of an allowance for uncollectible accounts of \$0 and \$243 for the years ended December 31, 2019 and 2018, respectively, consist primarily of accounts receivable related to services performed at the equine hospital.
+Accounts receivable - Accounts receivable totaling \$106,852 and \$49,434,for the years ended December 31, 2020 and 2019, respectively, consist primarily of accounts receivable related to services performed at the equine hospital.
 Bad debts are accounted for using the specific identification method and are written-off after all collection attempts have been exhausted.
 Accordingly, bad debt expense is charged to operations in the year in which an account is determined uncollectible.